-2. Early help.
-The school or college may decide that the children involved do not require referral to statutory services but may benefit from early help.
+2. Early help assessment.
+The school or college may decide that the children involved do not require referral to statutory services but may benefit from an early help assessment.
 Early help means providing support as soon as a problem emerges, at any point in a child's life.
 Providing early help is more effective in promoting the welfare of children than reacting later.
-Early help can be particularly useful to address non-violent HSB and may prevent escalation of sexual violence.
+An Early help assessment can be particularly useful to address non-violent HSB and may prevent escalation of sexual violence.
 It is particularly important that the designated safeguarding lead (and their deputies) know what the Early Help process is and how and where to access support.
-More information on Early Help is set out in Part one of KCSIE with full details of the early help process in Chapter one of Working Together to Safeguard Children.
+More information on Early Help is set out on Page 17 of KCSIE 2022 with full details of the early help process in Chapter one of Working Together to Safeguard Children.